dsoltysiak/bert-semantic-similarity/README.md

 # BERT Semantic Text Similarity

 This repository contains fine-tuned [BERT](https://github.com/google-research/bert) model for Semantic Text Similarity (STS).
 It's based on the BERT-base-uncased model and the implementation is done using Tensorflow and Keras.
-The aim of this model is to find the type of semantic similarity given two similar sentences.
+This model aims to find the type of semantic similarity given two similar sentences.

 The dataset used for this project is [The Stanford Natural Language Inference (SNLI) Corpus](https://nlp.stanford.edu/projects/snli/).
-It consists of english sentence-pairs with the labels entailment, contradiction and neutral.
+It consists of english sentence-pairs with the labels entailment, contradiction, and neutral.

 ## Installation